Using L1-relaxation and integer programming to obtain dual bounds for sparse PCA: Main results

-A classical integer programming approach to solving \ref{eq:SPCA} would be to go to an extended space involving the product of $x$-variables and include one binary variable per $x$-variable in order to model the $\ell_0$-norm constraint, resulting in a very large number of binary variables.
+A classical integer programming approach to finding dual bounds of \ref{eq:SPCA} would be to go to an extended space involving the product of $x$-variables and include one binary variable per $x$-variable in order to model the $\ell_0$-norm constraint, resulting in a very large number of binary variables.
 In particular, a typical model could be of the form:

-It is easy to see that such a model is challenging due to (a) ``quadratic" increase in number of variables ($X$) (b) the presence of the rank constraint and (c) $n$ binary variables.
-Even with significant progress, it is well-known that solving such problems beyond $n$ being a few hundred variables is extremely challenging~\cite{bienstock1996computational,frangioni2007sdp}.
-Indeed, solving instances with arbitrary quadratic objective and bound constraints cannot be solved (exactly) by modern state-of-the-art methods as soon as the number of variables exceed a hundred or so~\cite{burer2009globally,bonami2016solving}.
+It is easy to see that such a model is challenging due to { (a) $n$ binary variables (b) ``quadratic" increase in number of variables ($X$) and (c) the presence of the rank constraint.} Even with significant progress, it is well-known that solving such problems beyond $n$ being a few hundred variables is extremely challenging~\cite{bienstock1996computational,frangioni2007sdp}.
+Indeed, instances with an arbitrary quadratic objective and bound constraints cannot be generally solved (exactly) by modern state-of-the-art methods as soon as the number of variables exceed a hundred or so~\cite{burer2009globally,bonami2016solving}.

-On the other hand, as mentioned before, the feasible region of \ref{eq:ell_1-relax} is a convex set.
-Therefore, we do not have to include binary variables as in the case for modeling the $\ell_0$-norm constraint.
-Moreover, Theorem~\ref{thm:app-ratio} suggests that~\ref{eq:ell_1-relax} will provide quite strong dual bounds for \ref{eq:SPCA}.
-Thus, we will use \ref{eq:ell_1-relax} as our basic relaxation --- we note that the factor of $1 + \sqrt{\frac{k}{k +1}}$ is a worst case bound, and as we see in our numerical experiments the objective function values of the two problems are quite close.
+{ This is how we address the challenges discussed above. \begin{enumerate} \item $n$ binary variables (a): the feasible region of \ref{eq:ell_1-relax} is a convex set.
+Therefore, we do not have to include binary variables to model the $\ell_0$-norm constraint.
+We will use \ref{eq:ell_1-relax} as our basic relaxation. \item Quadratic increase in number of variables (b) and rank constraint (c): We do not use the $X$ variables to model the quadratic objective.
+Instead we upper bound the quadratic objective using piecewise linear function via integer programming techniques. \end{enumerate}